neelkurupassery/machine-learning-python-R/README.md

 2) Open source data sets (have to consider any obfuscation)

 3) Clinical Trials Gov datasets (10 GB of XMLs)
-I've converted these to JSON to more easily probe and perform machine learning tests / NLP.
+I've converted these to JSON to more easily probe and perform machine learning tests in classification / NLP.